 I’m pretty sure your very first dolly and a pram is a MUST for a first birthday right?
 I mean it’s every mum’s dream to buy their baby, a baby.
 As cliche as it is I want everything pretty, pink and completely girly.
 With so many to choose from it was hard to decide which one to get.
 I didn’t want anything too expensive or too technical as I have to remind myself she is only going to be one.
 In the end, we went for this simple yet beautiful Wooden Princess Doll Pram from Amazon.
 Some we saw were completely way out of our budget but this one was only £34.99 with free delivery.

 We also decided to go for the My First Baby Annabell Doll.
 This doll is perfect for little ones from 12 months up to 3 years.
 We chose this one because it’s soft-bodied rather than being hard plastic making it easier for a one-year-old to hold.
 Plus, I have to admit that baby Annabelle was my first dolly so I just had to get Alexis the same.
-I know I sound like one of those crazy mums but I swear that’s the only thing I’ve got the same… so far!
-My baby Annabell was my favourite toy and I still have it in the loft now.
-Definitely doesn’t look like the one we’ve ordered Alexis anymore but it did once upon a time.
+I searched the web far and wide for the best doll and Hamleys was our number one choice.

 SAND AND WATER PLAY TABLE:

-We tested this out the other day and it was great fun.
-As we are all stuck in lockdown at the moment we decided to set it up and test it out.
-We didn’t have any sand at home so instead, we filled one side of it with cloud dough.
+As we are all stuck in lockdown at the moment we decided to set it up and give it a go.
+At the time we didn’t have any sand at home so instead, we filled one side of it with cloud dough.
 Cloud dough is flour and oil-based homemade duplicate for sand.
 It’s much better for the younger kids just in case they pick it up and put it in their mouths.
 You know what the little bubbas are like for putting things in their mouths!

 VTECH MY FIRST CASH REGISTER:

 Just like any other little kid my daughter loves buttons and loud sounds.
 Anything that she can touch and get a noise from she absolutely loves!
-Well, I say touch but mostly it’s hit, smash and completely destroy.
-Definitely think she was meant to be a boy with the strength this girl has.
-Not only does this have sounds and buttons but it’s also educational and fun.
+Well, I say touch but mostly it’s hit, smash and completely destroy nevertheless she enjoys it.
+Not only does this have sounds and buttons but it’s also very educational and fun.
 I’m not expecting a 1-year-old to be able to perform food shopping role play but she will grow with it.
-Stuff like this are great investments and will hopefully last a long time.
+Stuff like this are great investments and will hopefully last a long time too.
 Also, the benefit of these types of toys is that they are gender-neutral and will be great to save for your next child.
 If of course, you want more than one kid but if you’re sensible you’ll probably just stick to the one.

 ELC MY FIRST GADGET SET:

-Alexis was born in May so with luck the weather around her birthday should be nice.
+Alexis was born in May so with luck the weather around that time should be nice.
 She has never had the chance to experience the outdoors properly so I thought this would be the perfect opportunity to buy her some garden toys.
 I didn’t want anything too big, extravagant or expensive.
 I also wanted something a little different and I hadn’t seen any of these before.
-This hop-along rabbit was only £16.00 so it didn’t exactly break the bank and will hopefully last a long time.
-I feel that it’s something she can grow up with and will be used for a while (probably not but just being hopefully).
+This hop-along rabbit was only £16.00 so it didn’t exactly break the bank and will hopefully last a long time too.
+I feel that it’s something she can grow up with and will be used for a while.
 I also thought that it looked super cute and I can’t wait to see her hopping around on a little bunny!

 You might also be interested in reading: Baby Products You Never Knew You Needed.